kreshuklab/plant-seg/docs/chapters/plantseg_interactive_napari/index.md

 # PlantSeg Interactive - Napari

 Interactively apply operations to your images and run the segmentation pipeline using the GUI of PlantSeg.
 PlantSeg uses napari as its front-end.

-Start PlantSeg according to your chosen [installion method](../getting_started/installation.md).
+Start PlantSeg according to your chosen [installation method](../getting_started/installation.md).
 From the terminal, you can start PlantSeg in the GUI mode with:

 ```bash